conan-io/docs/tutorial/creating_packages/define_package_information.rst

     hello/1.0 (test package): RUN: ./example
     hello/1.0: Hello World Release! (with color!)

-You can see how Conan now declares the ``hellotarget`` instead of the default ``hello::hello`` and the *test_package* builds successfully.
+You can see how Conan now declares the ``hello::myhello`` instead of the default ``hello::hello`` and the *test_package* builds successfully.

 The target name is not the only property you can set in the CMakeDeps generator.
 For a